folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "God, give me life, dear God, please give me peace" > Kendrick's prayers

-* In contrast to the verses of “Watch the Party Die”, which seem to be persuasive rhetoric addressed to those who will support Kendrick's campaign of vigilante executions, the chorus seems to be a prayer that is addressed to God.
+* In contrast to the verses of “Watch the Party Die,” which seem to be persuasive rhetoric addressed to those who will support Kendrick's campaign of vigilante executions, the chorus seems to be a prayer that is addressed to God.

-* The idea of praying to God is a recurring motif in Kendrick's work going all the way back to the track "Faith" on Kendrick's first project under the name Kendrick Lamar, the 2009 *Kendrick Lamar EP*.
+* The idea of praying to God is a recurring motif in Kendrick's work, going all the way back to the track "Faith" on Kendrick's first project under the name Kendrick Lamar, the 2009 *Kendrick Lamar EP*.

   * *I found myself losing focus **at a Sunday service**
   Embarrassed so **I start questioning God, "What is my purpose?"**